 Although cheaper monitors may use different types of sensors, none of these is as accurate as an NDIR sensor – many aren’t accurate at all.
 Most other sensors are electrochemical and are known to be less accurate.
 Unfortunately, some manufacturers have begun to label their devices as NDIR when they are not.
 This has caused a lot of mistrust within the space.

 Aranet4 uses a genuine NDIR sensor, which largely constitutes the product’s high price.
 In Wirecutter’s words, the NDIR sensor in the Aranet4 is the most accurate you will find outside of laboratory-grade equipment.
-It’s an exceptionally precise sensor, and there currently aren’t many other affordable devices with the same accuracy.
+It’s an exceptionally precise sensor, and there are limited other affordable devices with the same accuracy.
+If you’re curious about other NDIR devices, please check out this article on the best carbon dioxide monitors.

 Of course, even within NDIR sensors, there are differences between accuracy and performance.
 Aranet4 Home uses a high-performance NDIR sensor from Senseair, a company with extensive experience with air quality sensors.
 Senseair notes that the Aranet4 Home uses its Sunrise sensor.

 This sensor has a CO2 ppm accuracy of ±30 ppm or ±3% of reading.
 This is the same accuracy as mentioned on Aranet’s spec sheet.
-This puts it among the market’s most accurate carbon dioxide monitors and means it is more than capable of performing its job.
+This puts it among the market’s most accurate carbon dioxide monitors, as this is the best accuracy specification seen on a consumer-grade monitor.
+While there are other monitors with a stated accuracy of ±30 ppm or ±3% of reading, nothing I’ve come across is more accurate.

-For the vast majority of cases, the slight variation of ±30 ppm or ±3% of the reading (whichever is higher) is irrelevant.
+For most cases, the slight variation of ±30 ppm or ±3% of the reading (whichever is higher) is irrelevant.
 These monitors help give us insight into the actions we need to take regarding our indoor air quality – actions that don’t differ if our concentration is 4000 or 4120ppm (+3%).
 Both readings indicate that ventilation is needed, and our actions should hardly differ from the 120ppm difference that may be witnessed on the Aranet4.

 The Senseair Sunrise sensor is a single sensor – the humidity, temperature, and atmospheric pressure sensors included in Aranet4 are separate from the CO2 sensor.
 This is a different approach from sensors such as those offered by Sensirion, which includes all three sensors on the same chip.

-Aranet lists a ±0.3 degrees celsius or ±0.5 degrees Fahrenheit margin of error for the temperature sensor.
-This means the sensor can accurately identify the air temperature in a given location and will allow users to act on temperature readings to maintain ideal indoor air quality conditions.
+Aranet lists a ±0.3 degrees Celsius or ±0.5 degrees Fahrenheit margin of error for the temperature sensor.
+This means the sensor can accurately identify the air temperature in a given location, allowing users to act on temperature readings to maintain ideal indoor air quality conditions.

 The relative humidity sensor used within the Aranet4 Home is similarly accurate, having only a ±3% fluctuation in accuracy.
 Finally, the atmospheric pressure sensor has an accuracy of – 2 hPa and + 3 hPa.
 All sensors in the device have minimal drift, and the device will be accurate even after years of use.